hirosystems/docs/docs/stacks-2.1-upgrades.md

 If you have any trouble with the above command, refer to our [troubleshooting guide](clarinet/troubleshooting.md) or report an issue [here](https://github.com/hirosystems/clarinet/issues).

 New stacks-node will spin up.
-At Bitcoin block height 102, the chainstate will migrate to epoch 2.05, which was a soft introduced earlier this year, reducing the costs of operations.
+At Bitcoin block height 102, the chainstate will migrate to epoch 2.05, a soft introduced earlier this year, reducing operations costs.
 At bitcoin block height 106, the chainstate will migrate to epoch 2.1.

 As shown in the below screenshot, the epoch changes are indicated in the *Transactions* section `deployed: ST00000000000000002AMW42H.costs-3 (ok true).`